FENECON Home 6, 10 & 15 assembly and operating instructions

 Keine offene Flamme; Feuer, offene Zündquelle und Rauchen verboten |

-Piktogramm am Gehäuse und Kennzeichnung von Komponenten, bei denen nicht klar zu erkennen ist, dass sie elektrische Betriebsmittel enthalten, die Anlass für ein Risiko durch offene Flammen, Feuer, offene Zündquellen und Rauchen sein können |
+Piktogramm am Gehäuse und Kennzeichnung von Komponenten, bei denen nicht klar zu erkennen ist, dass sie elektrische Betriebsmittel enthalten, die Anlass für ein Risiko durch offene Flammen, Feuer, offene Zündquellen und Rauchen sein können. |

 |